Frequently Asked Questions

 What is mctx?

-mctx gives you free hosting for your App.
-You set your own price, and when subscribers use your tools, you get paid.
-Connect your GitHub repo, deploy with one click, and publish to the MCP ecosystem.
+mctx gives you free hosting for your MCP server.
+Deploy from your GitHub repo with one click, and optionally charge subscribers for usage — you set the price and keep 100% of what they pay.
+Connect your GitHub repo, deploy, and publish to the MCP ecosystem.
 That is the whole workflow.

 What is MCP?